-The previously-mentioned flagship programs of Ny-Ålesund are developing and taking an increasing role in formulating upcoming research projects and programs which have direct similarities with the priority processes in SIOS.
-An intimate relationship between SIOS and the NySMAC flagship programs is a logical and emerging development.
-SIOS and SSF have some overlapping activities in supporting projects, but whereas SSF does not prioritise science, SIOS seeks to actively coax member institutions towards embracing new and bigger scientific endeavours.
+The previously mentioned flagship programmes of Ny-Ålesund are developing and taking an increasing role in formulating upcoming research projects and programmes that have direct similarities to the priority processes in SIOS.
+An intimate relationship between SIOS and the NySMAC flagship programmes is a logical and emerging development.
+The organizations differ in their respective approaches to supporting science projects.
+SSF provides support in a neutral manner, whereas SIOS seeks to promote cooperative scientific endeavours in which institutions merge their activities specifically to enhance the environmental observations in Svalbard.

-2.1 State of Environmental Science in Syalbard
+2.1 State of environmental science in Svalbard

 As SIOS entered operation in 2018, an important overview tool for the observing system was initiated, the annual report series: State of Environmental Science in Svalbard (SESS).
-The overall aim of the reports is to summarise the state of current knowledge of key ESS parameters and analyse how these interact.
+The overall aim of the reports is to summarize the state of current knowledge of key ESS parameters and analyse how these interact.
 The SESS reports contain peer-reviewed scientific chapters and associated outreach summaries.
-During the first 4 years of operation (2018-2021), a total of 40 individual chapters presented 169 recommendations (Orr et al., 2019; Van den Heuvel et al., 2020; Moreno-Ibáñez et al, 2021 & Feldner et al, 2022).
+During the first 4 years of operation (2018-2021), a total of 40 individual chapters presented 169 recommendations (Orr et al., 2019; Van den Heuvel et al., 2020; Moreno-Ibáñez et al., 2021; Feldner et al., 2022).
 Most SESS contributions have been reviews, but data summaries and updates to earlier SESS contributions have also been included.
 The SESS contributions have been authored by international and sometimes multidisciplinary groups.